-WifiSLAM is a start-up tech company that wants to “allow your smartphone to pinpoint its location (and the location of your friends) in real-time to 2.5m accuracy using only ambient Wi-Fi signals that are already present in buildings.”
+WifiSLAM was a start-up tech company acquired by Apple in 2013.
+It was designed to do indoor mapping.
+This would “allow your smartphone to pinpoint its location (and the location of your friends) in real-time to 2.5m accuracy using only ambient Wi-Fi signals that are already present in buildings.”

 How does Wifi SLAM do that?